 How it worksEvery time you write a note, it is encrypted with a secret key.
 This key is created by combining a lot of random and special data, such as how your phone or mouse moved while you were on this page - this is something no one else can predict.

 Once there is enough secret data for the key, your note is first encrypted inside your browser and then afterwards uploaded to our server.
-This secret key never leaves your device, but it is attached to the link (after the "$" -symbol while "#" is the identifier), so the recipient can use it to decrypt the note.
+This secret key never leaves your device, but it is attached to the link (after the "

 Upon uploading your note, it undergoes an additional encryption process, employing the same robust standard utilized by your browser.
 This added layer of security ensures that the note remains inaccessible for repeated access, even in the presence of code injection attempts.
 The second key, crucial for the recipient to correctly open the note, is exclusively provided after the download is completed and the note has been deleted.